nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 The next two parameters define the tesselation of the unit sphere.
 The approach still follows the original proposal by Klamt and Schüürmann to some degree.
-Basically a tesselation is generated from "minbem" refining passes starting from either an octahedron or an icosahedron.
+Basically a tesselation is generated from `minbem` refining passes starting from either an octahedron or an icosahedron.
 Each level of refinement partitions the triangles of the current tesselation into four triangles.
 This procedure is repeated recursively until the desired granularity of the tesselation is reached.
 The induced point charges from the polarization of the medium are assigned to the centers of the tesselation.
-The default value is "minbem 2".
-The flag +ificos+ serves to select the original tesselation, "ificos 0" for an octahedron (default) and "ificos 1" for an icoshedron.
+The default value is `minbem 2`.
+The flag `ificos` serves to select the original tesselation, `ificos 0` for an octahedron (default) and `ificos 1` for an icoshedron.
 Starting from an icosahedron yields a somewhat finer tesselation that converges somewhat faster.
 Solvation energies are not really sensitive to this choice for sufficiently fine tesselations.
 The old "maxbem" directive is no longer used.

-The "lineq" parameter serves to select the numerical algorithm to solve the linear equations yielding the effective charges that represent the polarization of the medium. "lineq 0" selects an iterative method (default), "lineq 1" selects a dense matrix linear equation solver.
+The `lineq` parameter serves to select the numerical algorithm to solve the linear equations yielding the effective charges that represent the polarization of the medium. `lineq 0"`selects an iterative method (default), `lineq 1` selects a dense matrix linear equation solver.
 For large molecules where the number of effective charges is large, the codes selects the iterative method.

-"zeta" sets the width of the Gaussian charge distributions that were suggested by York and Karplus to avoid singularities when two surface charges coincide.
+`zeta` sets the width of the Gaussian charge distributions that were suggested by York and Karplus to avoid singularities when two surface charges coincide.
 The default value is "zeta 0.98" this value was chosen to ensure that the results of the current implementation are as close as possible to those of the original Klamt and Schuurmann based implementation.

-"gamma_s" modifies the width of the smooth switching function that eliminates surface charges when their positions move into the sphere of a neighboring atom. "gamma_s 0.0" leads to a heavyside or abrupt switching function, whereas "gamma_s 1.0" maximizes the width of the switching function.
-The default value is "gamma_s 1.0".
+`gamma_s` modifies the width of the smooth switching function that eliminates surface charges when their positions move into the sphere of a neighboring atom. `gamma_s 0.0` leads to a heavyside or abrupt switching function, whereas `gamma_s 1.0` maximizes the width of the switching function.
+The default value is `gamma_s 1.0`.

-"sw_tol" specifies the cutoff of the switching function below which a surface charge at a particular point is eliminated.
+`sw_tol` specifies the cutoff of the switching function below which a surface charge at a particular point is eliminated.
 The values of the switching function lie in the domain from 0 to 1.
 This value should not be set too small as that leads to instabilities in the linear system solvers.
-The default value is "sw_tol 1.0e-4".
+The default value is `sw_tol 1.0e-4`.

-"do_gasphase" is a flag to control whether the calculation of the solvation energy is preceded by a gas phase calculation.
+`do_gasphase` is a flag to control whether the calculation of the solvation energy is preceded by a gas phase calculation.
 The default is to always perform a gas phase calculation first and then calculate the solvation starting from the converged gas phase electron density.
 However, in geometry optimizations this approach can double the cost.
-In such a case setting "do_gasphase false" suppresses the gas phase calculations and only the solvated system calculations are performed.
+In such a case setting `do_gasphase false` suppresses the gas phase calculations and only the solvated system calculations are performed.
 This option needs to be used with care as in some cases starting the COSMO solvation from an unconverged electron density can generate unphysical charges that lock the calculation into strange electron distributions.

-"do_cosmo_ks" is a flag to turn on the Klamt-Schuurmann model
+`do_cosmo_ks` is a flag to turn on the Klamt-Schuurmann model

-"do_cosmo_yk" is a flag to turn on the York-Karplus model (default)
+`do_cosmo_yk` is a flag to turn on the York-Karplus model (default)

 The following example is for a water molecule in 'water', using the HF/6-31G** level of